warner/foolscap/doc/connection-handlers.rst

 .. code-block:: python

     tub = Tub()
-    tub.addConnectionHintHandler(OnionThroughTor(proxyaddr))
+    tub.addConnectionHintHandler("tor", OnionThroughTor(proxyaddr))

 Note that each Tub has a separate list of handlers, so if your application uses multiple Tubs, you must add the handler to all of them.
-Handlers are called in the order they were added, with the built-in `DefaultTCP` handler coming first.
+Handlers are stored in a dictionary, with "tcp:" hints handled by the built-in `DefaultTCP` handler.

 Disabling Built-In TCP Processing
 ---------------------------------

 Normal "tcp" hints are handled by a built-in connection handler named DefaultTCP.
-This handles both "tcp:example.org:12345" and the backwards-compatible "example.org:12345" format (still in common use).
+This handles "tcp:example.org:12345".
+It also handles the backwards-compatible "example.org:12345" format (still in common use), because all such hints are translated into the modern "tcp:example.org:12345" format before the handler lookup takes place.

 You might want to disable the DefaultTCP handler, for example to run a client behind Tor.
 In this configuration, all outbound connections must be made